The Minnesota School of Botanical Art is at Longfellow House

 The Minnesota School of Botanical Art is pleased to offer two master-class workshops with Robin Jess and Carol Woodin in conjunction with this exhibit.
 Please see the Class Schedule page for details.

-This exhibition will include forty-six paintings selected from a field of 238 submissions.
+This exhibition will include forty-seven paintings selected from a field of 238 submissions.
 It represents some of the finest botanical art work being done today.
 This exhibit has been viewed at the New York Botanical Garden and following its Minnesota visit it will move on to the Huntington Botanical Gardens, California.

 “Kind-Hearted Monster” Image by Asuka Hishiki